GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/afb4f755-0f3b-4d4a-bb1e-a5a2269f569b)

 And so Python complains about not being able to parse the non-numerical values as shown in the Console output.
-That is why we are going to utilize the argument `coerce` within the function `to_numeric` as the script reads:
+That is why we are going to utilize the argument `coerce` within the function `to_numeric` as the script reads below:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/f78f536b-8097-4a10-b1a4-80bb18116353)